guardian/support-service-lambdas/handlers/zuora-datalake-export/README.md

 ## How does it get triggered?

 AWS Cloudwatch Event Rule triggers the export lambda once per day.
-Each execution exports changes since last time export run.
+Each execution exports changes since last time export ran.
 Rule passes `{"exportFromDate": "afterLastIncrement"}` to lambda.

 ## How do we know when it fails?